 “At the cross He defeated sin, and all the forces of hell.

 Believers are overcomers through His overcoming.”
 (MacArthur, 167)

-a.
-Literally in the middle of the throne and of the four living creatures, and in the middle of the elders
+6. In the midst of the throne and of the four beasts, and in the midst of the elders

 Three descriptions showing us this is Jesus:

 - I saw a Lamb, looking as if it had been slain (NIV)